 The castle has not survived to modern times.
-Only earth ramparts and fragments of foundations are visible.
+Only earth ramparts and stone fragments of foundations are visible.
+Admission to the forested area of the former castle is free.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.